Mosquito Facts You Need to Know

-- At least once per week, empty standing water from containers, including birdfeeders, on your property.
+- At least once per week, empty standing water from decorative containers, including birdfeeders, on your property.

-- Drill holes in the bottom of recycling containers that are left outdoors.
+- Drill holes in the bottom of outdoor recycling containers.
 Drainage holes in the sides of containers allow sufficient water to collect in which mosquitoes may breed.

-- Clean clogged roof gutters, particularly if the leaves from surrounding trees have a tendency to plug up the drains.
+- Clean clogged roof gutters, particularly if the leaves from surrounding trees have a tendency to plug up the drain to the downspout.
 Flooded roof gutters are easily overlooked but can produce hundreds of mosquitoes each season.

 - Turn over plastic wading pools when not in use.